lawrior/Sigma-Team-Games-modding-wiki/README.md

 * Download the required files.
 * If you choose 908 mb VidViewer.exe, right click on it, click Properties, go to the Compatibility tab and Under Settings click on Reduced color mode and set it to 8-bit, click Apply.
 This will prevent the sprites showing up in a weird color.
 * Copy these files into the same folder as the vid files, because in the batch file (a k a  VidViewer starter.bat) the route is set that way.
-* There are two methods of launching the vidviewer:
+* There are two methods of launching the VidViewer:
 1. Double click on the VidViewer starter.bat.
 Now you can type in the name of the vid file, I usually start with 233.
 Only the numbers, not the extension. ```233 - good | 233.vid - wrong```
-2. press Shift and right click in the vidVieWer folder.
+2. Press Shift and right click in the Vid folder.
 Click Open PowerShell window here.
 Type for example:  ```Start-Process VidViewer.exe 290.vid ```

 ### Basic functionality, and shortcuts: